magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 ### Quantifiers

 Quantifiers set the limits of the string that your regex matches.
 Let's have a look at the subexpression `.([a-z\.]{2,6})` as shown in the Summary section.
 The `{2,6}` part is a quantifier which limits the minimum and maximum number of characters that your regex is looking for.
 It means this part of the string must be between 2 and 6 characters in length.
 By default, a quantifier tells the engine to match as many occurrences of particular patterns as possible.
-This behavior is called greedy.
+This behavior is called greedy, especially for `*` and `+`.
+Non-greedy or minimum matching is possible only by appending a `?` after them.
+For example:

+    colou?r ---> matches either color or colour, and '?' means that the preceding character can only appear at most once (0 or 1 time).

 The quantifiers include:

     +,*,? and {n}

 Note: `{}`—Curly brackets can provide three different ways to set limits for a match: `{n}`, `{n,}` and `{n,m}`.
-There must be no space after the comma in {n,m}, otherwise it will not match correctly.
+There must be no space after the comma in `{n,m}`, otherwise it will not match correctly.

 ### Grouping Constructs